-After all, agreements are really only scary when you don’t know what’s in them.
+After all, agreements are only scary when you don’t know what’s in them.

 These are the 3 key things you should ensure when seeking a factoring agreement:

-- A company that is willing to take time to explain every element of the agreement
+- A company that is willing to take the time to explain every element of the agreement

-- Ask questions you have about the agreement, the factor should happily provide you answers
+- Ask questions you have about the agreement, the factor should happily provide you with answers

 - Confirm that all key terms you discussed with your sales rep are reflected in the agreement